In this post

 2. Collaborate with someone else to start problem solving

 Sometimes, the best way to come up with creative ideas is to work with someone else.
-Find creative people who can can up with problem solving solutions or help you come up with novel ideas.
+Find creative people who can up with problem-solving solutions or help you come up with novel ideas.

-Working with someone else can inspire you to think differently or see things from an alternative perspective, which can in turn encourage create thought processes and divergent thinking.
+Working with someone else can inspire you to think differently or see things from an alternative perspective, which can, in turn, encourage creative thought processes and divergent thinking.

-It could be someone from work who you’ve always admired, or someone completely unrelated to whatever it is you’re trying to problem solve – but talking to someone can help intigate new thought processes that can encourage genius!
+It could be someone from work who you’ve always admired or someone completely unrelated to whatever it is you’re trying to problem solve – but talking to someone can help integrate new thought processes that can encourage genius!